Mamidi-HealthTech-Solutions/website/README.md

 ### How the Build Process Works

-The GitHub Actions workflow uses two methods to ensure the API key is properly injected:

-1. **Pre-build Method**: Creates an `env-config.js` file before Jekyll builds the site, which gets copied to the `_site` directory during the build.
+The GitHub Actions workflow creates an `env-config.js` file with your API key before Jekyll builds the site.
+This file is then included in the build and copied to the final site, making the API key available to the chatbot.
-2. **Post-build Method**: Attempts to inject the API key into the `_site` directory after Jekyll builds the site (as a backup).

-This dual approach ensures that the API key is available even if one method fails.

 ## How It Works